 - Twitches or tremors

 In extremely high doses, caffeine could cause seizures and even death.
 The FDA recommends consuming no more than 400 mg daily, equal to 4–5 standard cups of coffee.
-Therefore, it is essential to limit one’s intake of this substance and use ginseng caffeine supplements with caution.
+Therefore, it is essential to limit one’s intake of this substance and use caffeine supplements with caution.

 Ginseng vs. Caffeine: Final Thoughts